ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/waypoints.rst

 wp set
 ======

-The the specified waypoint as the current waypoint.
+The specified waypoint as the current waypoint.
 The mission will be run from this waypoint onwards.
 If the autopilot is running in AUTO mode, it will go to this waypoint immediately.